 - (a) When an exclusive bargaining agent and the County Executive's bargaining representative reach a tentative agreement, they shall reduce it to writing and execute it, signifying the approval of the bargaining agent and the County Executive.
-No agreement shall be effective or enforceable, however, until: - (1) a fiscal impact study of the tentative agreement is prepared by the County Department of Management and Budget; - (2) the fiscal impact study of the tentative agreement is submitted to the County Board, and a public hearing held by the last day of October on the fiscal impact of the tentative agreement; - (3) the County Board specifies by resolution no later than the last day of October its good faith commitment to appropriate funding necessary for the County to meet obligations under the tentative agreement as set forth in the fiscal impact study provided for in this section, with the understanding that any such resolution remains subject to actual appropriation.
-If the Board does not resolve to fund any provision(s) of the tentative agreement requiring appropriation, the County Executive and the exclusive bargaining agent may re-open negotiations on those provisions, which shall be scheduled as promptly as possible with the good faith objective to negotiate provisions that may be acceptable to the Board for its consideration within the County's budget preparation and approval schedule.
-Upon presentation to the Board of any tentative agreement re-negotiated under this subsection before the end of the calendar year, the Board shall consider and specify by resolution as soon as practicable its good faith commitment to appropriate funding necessary for the County to meet obligations under the tentative agreement, with the understanding that any such resolution remains subject to actual appropriation; and
+No agreement, whether voluntarily negotiated or the result of final, binding arbitration as set forth in this Article, shall be effective or enforceable: - (1) until a fiscal impact study of the tentative agreement, prepared as bargaining proceeds, has been finalized by the County Department of Management and Budget; - (2) the fiscal impact study of the tentative agreement is submitted to the County Board, and a public hearing held by the last day of December on the fiscal impact of the tentative agreement; - (3) the County Board specifies by resolution no later than the last day of December its good faith commitment to appropriate funding necessary for the County to meet obligations under the tentative agreement as set forth in the fiscal impact study provided for in this section, with the understanding that any such resolution remains subject to actual appropriation.
+If the Board does not resolve to fund any provision(s) of the tentative agreement requiring appropriation, the County Executive and the exclusive bargaining agent may re-open negotiations, which shall be scheduled as promptly as possible with the good faith objective to negotiate provisions that may be acceptable to the Board for its consideration within the County's budget preparation and approval schedule.
+Upon presentation to the Board of any tentative agreement re-negotiated under this subsection before the end of the calendar year, the Board shall consider and may specify by resolution as soon as practicable its good faith commitment to appropriate funding necessary for the County to meet obligations under the tentative agreement, with the understanding that any such resolution remains subject to actual appropriation; and

-- (4) the tentative agreement is approved by (a) the County Executive or County Executive's designee with supervisory responsibility for the employees in the bargaining unit as evidenced by signature, which may be an electronic signature made in accordance with applicable state law; and (b) the exclusive bargaining agent by ratification of the tentative agreement in accordance with the bargaining agent's governing procedures, and evidenced by the signature of an authorized agent which may be an electronic signature made in accordance with applicable state law. - (b) A written agreement shall be contrary to public policy and therefore shall not bind the parties or be enforceable by either party to the extent that it is not the result of good faith bargaining as defined in this article.
+- (4) the tentative agreement is approved by the exclusive bargaining agent by ratification of the tentative agreement in accordance with the bargaining agent's governing procedures and evidenced by the signature of an authorized agent, which may be an electronic signature made in accordance with applicable state law. - (b) A written agreement shall be contrary to public policy and therefore shall not bind the parties or be enforceable by either party to the extent that it is not the result of good faith bargaining as defined in this Article.